 Frequently Asked Questions

-What is the difference between a Scrum Manager and a Scrum Master?
+What is a Scrum Manager and how does the role differ from a Scrum Master?

 What are the key responsibilities of a Scrum Manager?